raguay/TextBarScripts/README.md

 You can access the following libraries also: `NP.moment` for [moment.js library](https://momentjs.com/), `NP.mathjs` for the [math.js library](http://mathjs.org/), and `NP.jQuery` for the [jQuery.js library](https://jquery.com/).

-### Known Issues

-If you change notes and press undo, `<cmd>-z`, you will get the last notes in the current notes.

-When first installing the script, the server will not be able to register the port (a weird edge case with the first use of the script).
-If you see a white screen with a server error message, press `<ctrl>-s` twice and then reload.
-You should be requested to let the server open the port or not.
-You only get this the first time the server launches.

-### Coming Features (Not in any particular order):
+### Coming Features and Fixes (Not in any particular order):

 - Better colors and theming (partially done).
-- Make a PopClip, Alfred, LaunchBar, and Dropzone 3 scripts for adding to the notes.
+- Make a PopClip, Alfred, LaunchBar, and Dropzone 3 scripts for adding to the notes (halfway done).
-- Fix the XML errors when saving notes to the server.
 - Documentation for the application.
 Using Vuepress.
+- Allow just changing one of the items selected in the regular expressions editor to change.
+- Script launching webpage for using tablets/phones as a launch control center.
+- The script and regexp menus do not scroll when using the down/up arrows.

 If you have something you would like to see, just make an issue with the tag `[Features][NotePad]` in the subject and I'll see what I can do.

 ### Features that have been added or fixed

+- History is now remembered and maintained on a per note basis while running.
+- Server API for outside programs to work with notes.
+- Server to browser connection to update notes.
+- Move server to an express server with socketIO.
+- Start-up now shows the first note properly.
+- Cursor position is remembered and set back when changing notes.
+- Improved menu colors to match the current color scheme better.
+- Now the backend is a full express server that will allow more types of interaction than before.
+- Fix the XML errors when saving notes to the server.
 - Cursor is placed back to the position it was before leaving a note.
 - Fixed: Undoing after changing notes puts all the notes from the last note into the current note.
 Need to clear out the undo buffer when changing notes.
-- Storing regular expressions for future use.
+- Storing regular expressions with a meaningful name for future use.
 - Regular expressions selecting and editing of notes.
 - Editing and adding new scripts.
 - Add new scripts without having to remove the script store.